Explosion at Idaho waste site injures 3, leaves 1 missing

 "No immediate threat has been identified, and no evacuations have taken place," Barkell said in a phone interview with The Associated Press.

+The company takes in contaminants such as arsenic, lead, zinc, cadmium and other metals that the U.S. Environmental Protection Agency has deemed hazardous and converts them to non-hazardous residues, minimizing the long-term risks of disposal.

+The company then buries them at the site, which Bell said is about 200 acres.
+Bell said the company is working with emergency responders by providing maps of the facility and where various hazardous wastes are being stored.

 Emergency officials said the building where the explosion occurred is used to process powdered magnesium products.
-Officials said a series of chemical reactions followed the initial blast, which happened during a routine process.
+Officials said a series of chemical reactions followed the initial blast.

 Names haven't been released of the worker who is missing and the three who are being treated at hospitals and expected to recover.

+Bell said the company, which also has facilities in other states, has never had such a serious incident.

-"It's a very difficult day for US Ecology," Simon Bell, company vice president of operations and chief operating officer, said in a statement.
-"Our focus is on the families of those affected by the accident, supporting the first responders, and making sure our employees are cared for and updated on what's happening in this process."
+"Our focus is on the families of those affected by the accident, supporting the first responders, and making sure our employees are cared for and updated on what's happening in this process," he said in an earlier statement.

-The company says on its website that it converts hazardous inorganic wastes into non-hazardous residues, minimizing the long-term risks of disposal.

-US Ecology agreed to pay a $184,400 fine in 2012 after the U.S. Environmental Protection Agency said it failed to submit timely reports on toxic chemical releases at the site, according to the EPA's enforcement database.
+US Ecology agreed to pay a $184,400 fine in 2012 after the EPA said it failed to submit timely reports on toxic chemical releases at the site, according to the agency's enforcement database.